Peninsular War: Campaign in the eastern Atlantic region

-Marshal Soult began a counter-offensive (the Battle of the Pyrenees) and defeated the Allies at the Battle of Maya and the Battle of Roncesvalles (25 July).
+Marshal Soult began a counter-offensive (the Battle of the Pyrenees) and defeated the Allies at the battles of Maya (25 July) and Roncesvalles (25 July).
 The Roncesvalles wing of Soult's army pushed on into Spain, and by 27 July was within ten miles of Pamplona.
 There its way was blocked by a substantial allied force posted on a high ridge in between the villages of Sorauren and Zabaldica.
 The French lost momentum and were repulsed by the Allies at the Battle of Sorauren (28 and 30 July) Soult ordered General of Division Jean-Baptiste Drouet, Comte d'Erlon commanding one corps of 21,000 men to attack and secure the Maya Pass.
 General of Division Honoré Reille was ordered by Soult to attack and seize the Roncesvalles Pass with his corps and the corps of General of Division Bertrand Clausel of 40,000 men.
 Reille's right wing suffered further losses at Yanzi (1 August); and Echallar and Ivantelly (2 August) during its retreat into France.
 Total losses during this counter-offensive were about 7,000 for the Allies and 10,000 for the French.

 With 18,000 British and Portuguese troops, Wellington besieged the French-garrisoned city of San Sebastián under Brigadier-General Louis Emmanuel Rey from 7 to 25 July.
 Wellington interrupted the siege during Soult's counter-offensive, but left sufficient forces under Graham to prevent sorties or any relief getting in.
 The siege was resumed on 22 August.
 On 31 August, the allies stormed the city with heavy losses.
 The attacking troops became drunk, and sacked and burned the entire city.
 Meanwhile, the French garrison retreated into the city's citadel.
-They held out until 8 September, and marched out the next day with full military honours. on the day that San Sebastián fell, Soult attempted to relieve it, but in the battles of Vera and San Marcial was repulsed by the Spanish Army of Galicia under General Manuel Freire.
-The losses in the entire siege were about 4,000 alles, and 20,000 French.
+They held out until 8 September, and marched out the next day with full military honours.
+On the day that San Sebastián fell, Soult attempted to relieve it, but in the battles of Vera and San Marcial was repulsed by the Spanish Army of Galicia under General Manuel Freire.
+The losses in the entire siege were about 4,000 Allies, and 20,000 French.
 Wellington next determined to throw his left across the river Bidassoa to strengthen his own position, and secure the port of Fuenterrabia.